andrei-egeniq/rxbus/README.md

 relay.accept("two");
 relay.accept("three");
 ```
-Why not just used BehaviorRelay?
+Why not just used `BehaviorRelay`?

-If the event is kept, as BehaviorRelay does, on rotation the event is handled again, with posible undesired side effects.
+If the event is kept, as `BehaviorRelay` does, on rotation the event is handled again, with posible undesired side effects.

-If the event is kept, as BehaviorRelay does, there is a temptation to store the data in memory or use BehaviorRelay as a way to pass data between Activities.
+If the event is kept, as `BehaviorRelay` does, there is a temptation to store the data in memory or use `BehaviorRelay` as a way to pass data between Activities.

 **`Setup instructions`**